-We have something a little bit special for you this week: a brand new documentary on the human microbiome, featuring some of the hottest new discoveries in this exciting area!
+We have something a little bit special for you this week: an outstanding documentary on the human microbiome, featuring some of the hottest new discoveries in this exciting area!

 The documentary features some of the BIGGEST names in microbiome research from Harvard, Cornell and New York Universities, including Martin Blaser (best-selling author of ‘Missing Microbes’) and leaky gut pioneer, Alessio Fasano.